-Ronaldo Luis Nazario de Lima Childhood Story Plus Untold Biography Facts – Managing a Last World Cup
+Ronaldo Luis Nazario de Lima – Managing the Last World Cup:

-Ronaldo played in the 2006 world cup despite doubts being raised over his fitness and his weight.
-He ended up breaking Gerd Muller’s record and became the all time world cup top scorer with 15 goals.
+The Brazilian Legend played in the 2006 world cup.
+Despite doubts being raised over his fitness and his weight.
+He ended up breaking Gerd Muller’s record.
+By becoming the all time world cup top scorer with 15 goals.

-Ronaldo, struggled with gaining too much weight in the later part of his career.
+Ronaldo struggled with gaining too much weight in the latter part of his career.

-Medical examination revealed he has hypothyroidism — an illness which affects the body’s metabolism.
+Medical examination revealed he has hypothyroidism — an illness that affects the body’s metabolism.

-Ronaldo however promised his fans to keep fighting on his weight loss.
+Ronaldo, however, promised his fans to keep fighting on his weight loss.
 Thou, He never gave them any assurance.
-At some point, it got to everyone that all hope was lost after much struggling.
+At some point, it got to everyone that all hope was lost after much struggle.

 He never worked hard enough to get into shape again.

-Three-time FIFA world player of the year Ronaldo announced his retirement from football on a certain Monday in what was called an emotional press conference which brought an end to his 18-year career.
+Ronaldo announced his retirement from football on a certain Monday.
+In what was called an emotional press conference.
+A conference that brought an end to his 18-year career.
 Ronaldo finally announced his retirement in February 2011.

-Ronaldo Luis Nazario de Lima Childhood Story Plus Untold Biography Facts – An unfair world (Comparing him with Cristiano Ronaldo)
+Ronaldo Luis Nazario de Lima – An unfair world (Comparing him with Cristiano Ronaldo):

-The next time someone says Ronaldo, will you think of the Portuguese winger who has won the Fifa world player award once or the Brazilian who has won it thrice?.
+The next time someone says Ronaldo, will you think of the Portuguese winger?
+Or the Brazilian?
 “Drop your comment below on this after reading this article”.